 - Workbench folds in seconds for easy transportation and storage.

-Stanley’s FatMax folding workbench has plenty of nice features, including chunky metal legs, which can support up to 455kg of weight.
+Stanley’s FatMax folding workbench has plenty of nice features, including chunky metal legs which can support up to 455kg.
 However, it lacks the versatility of the other two workbenches on our list, which is a significant drawback.